 The 2018 edition of the Kansas Special Education Process Handbook was developed to provide guidance, resources and supports necessary for those professionals who work to improve results for exceptional children.
 The information provided in the Kansas Special Education Process Handbook attempts to clarify and define legal requirements of the law and regulations.
 Each chapter includes a brief overview specifying requirements that are particular to Kansas.
 In addition, each chapter includes links to valuable resources, sample forms and references.
 Users of the Kansas Special Education Process Handbook are encouraged to update any future documents which provide clarification to the law and regulations by KSDE or the Office of Special Education Programs (OSEP).

 Eligibility Indicators (PDF) updated December 2020

 Evaluation/Eligibility Report Checklist (PDF)

 This guide has been written to help parents and other educational decision-makers understand the special education process.
-Special education is not a place to wish one or a group of students in a school goes; it is supportive services that are given to students so that they may progress in and be a part of the general education curriculum.
-All students are general education students and all students benefit from their parents being involved in their education, not just the special education part of it.
+Special education is not a place to which one or a group of students in a school goes; it is supportive services that are given to some students so that they may progress in and be a part of the general education curriculum.
+All students are general education students and all students benefit from parents being involved in education, not just the special education part of it.

 Parent Guide to Special Education (English PDF) / (Spanish PDF)